Role of sponsorship team/lead

 Guidelines and rules

-- Sponsors will need to pay upfront to make the event work
+- Sponsors need to pay prior to the event.

-- Sponsorship should cover 80-90% of total even budget
+- Sponsorship should cover 80-90% of the total event budget.

-- Signing up sponsorships is a lot of work - two volunteers are better than one
+- Managing sponsorships is a lot of work; two volunteers are better than one.

-- Sponsorship team works very closely with the finance team
+- The sponsorship team works very closely with the finance team.

-- Be very clear in communicating with sponsors what they are getting and what the are NOT getting
+- Communicate clearly with sponsors what they are getting and what they are NOT getting.

-- Sponsors do not get the attendees list.
+- Sponsors do not get access to the attendees list.
 They may collect contact information at their booth.

 - You can share demographics in aggregate to give sponsors a feel for what kind of crowd will attend.